 David Chapman of Razor Cars has partnered with Green MotorSport to investigate the cost effective car and is preparing a prototype new pure electric version of their superb trike incorporating Green MotorSport’s electric drive train.
 The project is a two stage performance package in which the first system is as cost effective as possible and the second stage solution will be for the high performance markets.
 The Razor is a road-legal trike with full Motor Cycle Vehicle Approval and is currently in limited production.
 We look forward to testing in early 2017.
 The first stage of the project will be used to stretch the performance and reduce manufacturing costs by using clever engineering techniques.
 The biggest calling for the technology is the US market.

 Green MotorSport’s drive trains will also help to make our canals, rivers and lakes cleaner, quieter and safer for wildlife.
-In conjunction with the November Project, we have built a demonstration electric boat that we recharge using solar power.
+We have built a demonstration electric boat that we recharge using solar power.
 The boat called UMA is located on the River Thames in London.
 UMA has been operating successfully, even in the strongest tidal conditions, for nearly a year now.
 The electric drive system uses our cost effective motor and controller package.
 The battery pack is lithium with a nominal system voltage of 48V, a capacity of 400Ah and 3kW charger solution is used with full automatic battery management.
 The boat has a maximum passenger payload of 12 people and run time of over 2 hours.
 Extra battery space is also available to increase the potential range up to 4-6 hours depending on the battery technology used.

 Another Green MotorSport customer, Kevin Farr has made further advances with his traditional narrow boat.
 This is being fitted out for two people to comfortably live aboard all year round.
 When complete it will weigh about 15 tonnes.
 It is being converted to hybrid diesel electric drive.
 The GMS Cost effective motor drives the prop shaft via a 30mm wide toothed belt to give a maximum prop speed of 800 rpm.
 The motor is cooled by a GMS cooling package that includes a cost effective brushless electric DC pump passing water through a skin tank fabricated on the hull.
 Motor speed is controlled by a 550 amp, 48 volt AC controller mounted directly on an area of the hull in contact with the water outside.
 The batteries will sit at the front end of the boat under the foredeck to counterbalance the weight of the engine.
 Apart from charging by the engine alternator, it will be possible to use regenerative charging from the motor and land line mains charging.
 There will also be solar panels on the roof.
 Although mainly used for the electric drive, the batteries will also be available for powering washing machines, microwaves, televisions and computers through an inverter when moored.